pierrefayek2016-png/UART_project/README.md

-# UART Core (Receiver & Transmitter)
+# UART Core (Receiver)

 ## 1\.
 Project Overview

-This project is a complete and robust implementation of a Universal Asynchronous Receiver/Transmitter (UART) core using Verilog HDL.
-The design is modular, separating the core functionalities of the UART into individual blocks for clarity, reusability, and simplified verification.
-The core includes both a receiver (RX) and a transmitter (TX) capable of handling standard serial communication at a configurable baud rate.
+This project is a robust and modular implementation of a Universal Asynchronous Receiver (UART) core using Verilog HDL.
+The design is broken down into several independent blocks, each with a specific function, to ensure clarity, reusability, and ease of verification.

 ## 2\.
 Design Philosophy

-The primary design philosophy for this project was modularity.
-Instead of creating a single, monolithic UART module, the system was broken down into smaller, logical blocks.
-This approach was chosen for several key reasons:
+My primary goal for this project was to create a design that was both functional and highly maintainable.
+I chose a modular approach, separating the complex logic into distinct, manageable blocks.
+This "divide and conquer" strategy was essential for several reasons:

-  * **Readability and Maintainability:** Each module has a single, well-defined purpose, making the code easier to read, understand, and debug.
+  * **Clarity:** Each block, such as the `baud_counter` or the `FSM`, has a single, well-defined purpose, making the overall design easier to understand and debug.
-  * **Reusability:** Individual blocks like the `baud_counter` or the `FSM` can be easily repurposed for other projects.
+  * **Reusability:** Individual modules can be easily reused in other projects without modification, which is a hallmark of good HDL design.
-  * **Simplified Verification:** By isolating functionalities, it's possible to test each component independently before integrating them into the top-level design.
-This "divide and conquer" strategy significantly streamlined the debugging process.
+  * **Simplified Verification:** By verifying each module independently before integrating it into the top-level design, I could isolate bugs more efficiently, significantly reducing the overall debugging time.

 ## 3\.
 Block Descriptions & Code

-The UART core is composed of several sub-modules, each serving a specific function.
+The UART receiver core is built from the following sub-modules, each with a detailed description of its logic and function.

-### UART Receiver (`uart_rx_top.v`)
+### UART Receiver Top-Level (`uart_rx_top.v`)

-This is the top-level module for the receiver.
-It orchestrates the sub-modules to convert incoming serial data into parallel data.
+**Logic Description:** This is the top-level module of the UART receiver.
+Its main purpose is to instantiate and connect all the sub-modules, acting as the central hub for the entire design.
+It handles the external interface, including the clock (`clk`), active-low reset (`arst_n`), receiver enable (`rx_en`), and serial data input (`rx_in`).
+It also manages the internal wire connections between the FSM, baud counter, and other components.
+It then assigns the internal signals to the top-level outputs (`rx_data`, `rx_done`, `rx_err`, `rx_busy`), making the received data and status signals available to the external environment.

 ```verilog
 module uart_rx_top #(